The IsEnum

 Use the IsEnum

-// Example usage of the IsEnum property TypeDescription typeDescription = TypeLibrary.GetTypeDescription(typeof(MyEnum)); if (typeDescription.IsEnum) { // Handle enum-specific logic Console.WriteLine("The type is an enum."); } else { // Handle non-enum logic Console.WriteLine("The type is not an enum."); }
+// Example of using the IsEnum property TypeDescription typeDescription = TypeLibrary.GetTypeDescription(typeof(MyEnum)); if (typeDescription.IsEnum) { // Handle enum-specific logic Console.WriteLine("The type is an enum."); } else { // Handle non-enum logic Console.WriteLine("The type is not an enum."); }